Buying and Selling a Vehicle

 - If there is a lien shown on the front of the title, a notarized lien release or lien holder consent to transfer the lien is required.

 - If the vehicle is registered jointly with other persons (such as John AND Jane Doe) all persons listed as owners must sign the title.
 If it is not possible to have all the owners present to sign, you must provide a Power of Attorney from the other owner(s) listed.
 The owners must sign back of title as the seller(s).
+Effective February 1, 2022, all paperwork involving an individual Power of Attorney, must have a copy of a driver's license or photo ID, from both the buyer and the seller, included in the transaction paperwork.
+Additionally, the person who is executing the Power of Attorney, will need to show a photo ID at the time of processing.

 - If the vehicle is being sold because the owner died, you will need a completed Decedents Affidavit or Transfer on Death Affidavit, and, if there is more than one heir, each heir will need to sign an Affidavit of Purchase Price to the heir who will be selling the vehicle.
 The heir selling the vehicle will have to have the vehicle titled in his/her name prior to selling the vehicle to a third party.